francojposa/personal-site/sections/about.md

 > "There should be one -- and preferably only one -- obvious way to do it." - _The Zen of Python_

-In my spare time, I enjoy building a deep understanding of topics across all areas of software engineering, particularly lower-level systems engineering - operating systems, compilers, protocols, and more.
+In my spare time, I enjoy building a deep understanding of topics across all areas of software engineering.

 ## About this Site